simeononsecurity/simeononsecurity.ch/content/articles/secure-email-startmail-protonmail-tutanota/index.en.md

 - **ProtonMail**: Zero-access architecture prevents company from reading emails
 - **Tutanota**: Client-side encryption prevents server access to content

-**Verdict**: ProtonMail and Tutanota architecturally cannot access your emails.
+**Verdict**: ProtonMail and Tutanota architecturally can't access your emails.
 StartMail technically could but commits not to.

 ### What Happens if I Forget My Password?